 Transition security allowance

-The employer is legally obligated to inform the laid off employee about transition security when the notice of termination is given.
+Employers are legally required to inform employees about transition security when giving notice of termination.

 You are entitled to transition security allowance, if

-• you have registered as a full-time jobseeker at the TE Office within 60 days from the notice of termination
+- you have registered as a full-time jobseeker at the employment authority within 60 days from the notice of termination

 Notice!
-Remember to register with the TE Office within 60 days from the notice of termination of your employment.
-If your notice period is long, for example 6 months, you must register with the TE Office already during the notice period.
+Remember to register with the employment authority within 60 days from the notice of termination of your employment.
+If your notice period is long, for example 6 months, you must register with the employment authority already during the notice period.

 The Unemployment Fund will pay the transition security allowance even if your fund membership has started just before the termination of your employment.
 The transition security allowance does not require actual unemployment or meeting the membership condition or work requirement.
 The allowance is also paid even if you find new employment with another employer immediately after the notice period.

-The TE Office evaluates your eligibility to transition security and gives the Unemployment Fund a statement of eligibility to transition security.
+The employment authority evaluates your eligibility to transition security and gives the Unemployment Fund a statement of eligibility to transition security.

-Register with the TE Office within 60 days from the notice of termination.
-If your notice period is long, for example 6 months, you must register with the TE Office already during the notice period.
+Register with the employment authority within 60 days from the notice of termination.
+If your notice period is long, for example 6 months, you must register with the employment authority already during the notice period.

 Fill the application form in our eService and send it to the Unemployment Fund within 3 months after the end of your employment.
 The transition security allowance can be paid during the notice period before your employment ends.